-In August 2018 Professor Nick Gill presented a paper at the annual RGS-IBG conference titled ‘Legal Ethnography, Bureaucracy and Asylum Determination’.
+In August 2018 Professor Nick Gill presented a paper at the annual RGS-IBG Annual International Conference titled ‘Legal Ethnography, Bureaucracy and Asylum Determination’.
 More information on the conference and the panel can be found here.
-The abstract for the paper can be read below.